enjoy-digital/litex/misoclib/mem/litesata/doc/source/docs/getting_started/index.rst

 Getting Started
 ===============

-Now you know why LiteSATA is :ref:`core for you <about>`, it's time to *get started*.
+Now that you know why LiteSATA is the :ref:`core for you <about>`, it's time to *get started*.

-This section provides a walk-through of :ref:`downloading and installing the tools`.
+This section explains the procedure for :ref:`downloading and installing the tools`.

 .. toctree::
 	:maxdepth: 1